vivekkumarbiswal/angular-offline-app/README.md

 # Installation

-Clone the repository and install dependencies.
+Clone the project and install dependencies:

 ```
 npm install